stretchr/hoard/README.md

       obj, err := hoard.SharedHoard().GetWithError("my-key", func() (interface{}, error, *hoard.Expiration) {

       	// get the object and return it obj, err := SomeExpensiveMethodToGetTheObject()

       	// return the object (and tell it to never expire) return obj, err, hoard.ExpiresNever

       })

       // did it return an error?
       if err != nil {
-      	return nil, err, hoard.ExpiresNever
+      	return nil, err
       }

       // all is well
-      return obj, nil, hoard.ExpiresNever
+      return obj, nil

     }